 ANDES have an excellent record of running trips that are well-organised, enjoyable and interesting.
-The latest Customer Survey on this page is for customers who climbed and skiied with us from late 2010 to 2014, with results from a survey of summit success rates further down.
+The latest Customer Survey on this page is for customers who climbed and skiied in the Andes with us from late 2010 to 2014, with results from a survey of summit success rates further down.

 Sunbathing at 5800m before breakfast.... how much better does it get.?
-This photo was taken on our 2013 Puna de Atacama trip while at the high camp on Cazadero
+This photo was taken one morning on our February 2013 Puna de Atacama trip while at the 5900m high camp on Cazadero.

 ANDES RUN TRIPS THAT ARE ENJOYABLE, INTERESTING AND GOOD VALUE